-Coronary arteries which supply the heart with oxygenated blood can slowly narrow due to a build-up of plaque leading to angina.
+Coronary arteries, which supply the heart with oxygenated blood, can slowly narrow due to a build-up of plaque leading to angina.
 In a heart attack, there is a sudden plaque rupture leading to blood clot formation, blocking the artery.

-In spite of treatment given, there is still a 10% mortality rate in patients with heart attack.
+In spite of the treatment given, there is still a 10% mortality rate in patients with a heart attack.
 This is usually caused by abnormal heart rhythm (ventricular fibrillation) due to electrical instability of the heart or heart failure due to a massive heart attack.
 Occasionally, the heart muscle can rupture after a heart attack and this is usually fatal.

 A more effective way to unblock the artery is by inserting a balloon or stent through a small puncture in the groin or wrist to open up the artery This procedure is known as coronary angioplasty and has been successful in more than 90% of the cases.
-The disadvantage of this treatment is that the procedure needs to be performed in the procedure suite and requires experienced operators.
-At the National Heart Centre Singapore, emergency angioplasty for patients who are admitted for heart attack is available round the clock.
+However, this is a procedure needs to be performed in the procedure suite or catheterisation laboratory and requires experienced operators.
+At the National Heart Centre Singapore (NHCS), emergency angioplasty for patients who are admitted for heart attack is available round the clock.

 Subscribe to our mailing list to get the updates to your inbox